susanmeerdink/FLIR_thermal_tools/README.md

   * You MUST select the thermal point first THEN the RGB point.
   * ANY TIME you click (even with zoom and pan) you add a point.
 Make sure to right click after zooming or panning to remove that point.
   * The back arrow is nice to get back to the full screen image, then you don't risk accident points using pan feature.

+## Correcting Temperature for Appropriate Emissivity
+The FLIR cameras use an assume emissivity of 0.95 (can be changed in settings).
+However, many materials do not have that emissivity of 0.95.
+Differences in emissivity changes the temperature retrieved for a pixel.
+Using the RGB image classified through K-Means, we can assign an emissivity that is more appropriate for a material and correct the temperature.
+All corrections are done using the stefan-boltzman equation.
+There are tables available online with materials broadband emissivities.
+Vegetation is generally 0.98, while white paper is generally 0.86.